 Why did I, fifteen years ago start a blog?
 A valid question.
-The blog grew organically out of the new to post updates about my personal website.
+The blog grew organically out of the need to post updates about my personal website.
 I switched from posting rather limited sentences on which content had been updated to rambling on about my life at large.
 Looking back it was a way to record my working week (I was on my industry placement) and look forward to what the weekend had in store.
 Now, with limited time available I just do not have the capacity to write such detailed posts as I once did.
 In fact, looking back it is a wonder how I was able to create as much time for such self-indulgence.

 What have I been up to?
 Life can take a steady routine.
 Working in the week and weekends becoming a mishmash of running around, cleaning, ordering food shop online and catching up.
 Anything, in particular, I want to mention?